Corps of Army Air Defence: Post-independence

-After the partition during independence in 1947, the units of the British Indian Army were divided between the newly independent nations.
-Out of the air defence artillery units that had remained in the aftermath of the Second World War only two units, the 26 and 27 Low Altitude Airship Regiments, were transferred India.
-The two oldest units, I Training Battery and Royal High Altitude Airship ('R' HAA) Regiment, were transferred to Pakistan.

-In the aftermath of India's involvement in the Bangladesh Liberation War of 1971, India's air defence artillery was substantially modernized.
-The induction of modern air defence technology commenced with the deployment of the Tiger Cat Mobile Land-Based System in 1972.
-Subsequently, various weapons systems were introduced between 1972 and 1978, including the ZSU-23-4B "Shilka", ZU-23-2B guns, 9K33 Osa systems, 9K38 Igla surface-to-air missiles and 9K35 Strela-10 missiles.

-During the period of 1987–94, India's Air Defence Corps recorded several momentous events that refashioned the identity of air defence in India.
-By the end of 1989, the Air Defence and Guided Missile School and Centre was established at Gopalpur Military Station in Orissa.
-Subsequently, the air defence wing at the Artillery School was moved to the Air Defence Guided Missile School.

-In October 1993, the Regiment of Artillery was bifurcated and the Corps of Air Defence Artillery came into existence on 10 January 1994.
+In October 1993, the Army Staff made a decision to remove all air defense units from the Indian Army Regiment of Artillery.
+The regiment had been recommended to bifurcate to remove all the AAA and aerospace missile defence formations so that on their basis a new service branch would be created to focus on air defence artillery.
+With the separation of the air defense from the Regiment, the Corps of Air Defence Artillery came into existence on 10 January 1994.
 The headquarters of the corps, the Directorate General of Air Defence Artillery, came into force the same day.
 Subsequently, the air defence wings and branches of the artillery present at various command headquarters throughout the country were bifurcated into the corps from the respective artillery units and regiments.
 Autonomous status was awarded to the Air Defence Guided Missile School at Gopalpur and the Air Defence Wing of the Artillery Centre, Nasik Road Camp was inducted into the Air Defence Guided Missile Centre.
 The day on which the Corps of Air Defence Artillery emerged as an autonomous corps of the Indian Army, 10 January, is celebrated as the raising day annually at air defence centers throughout the country.

 The Air Defence & Guided Missile School and Centre and the Corps of Air Defence Artillery were rechristened as the Army Air Defence College (AADC) and the Corps of Army Air Defence in 1998 and April 2005 respectively.